 2. If the individual is under 18, do not under any circumstances leave the alcohol (or cigarettes).
-You must log a paid return delivery back to the store.
+You must politely refuse to leave the item(s), say you are required by law to return the alcohol to the store and log a paid return delivery back to the store.

 3. If the person who ordered the alcohol (or cigarettes) is not the person who answered the door, ask to see the person who ordered the alcohol (or cigarettes).
 If that person is not there, ask the individual at the door to show ID.
-Failure to provide ID or being underage requires you to take the items back to the store.
+Failure to provide a valid ID or being underage requires you to politely refuse to leave the item(s) and take the item(s) back to the store.

-4. Alcohol delivery only: If you arrive and the person is noticeably intoxicated or you suspect intoxication, then you must under no circumstances leave the alcohol.
-Politely refuse to deliver the item(s) and log a paid return back to the store.
+4. If you arrive and the person is noticeably intoxicated or you suspect intoxication, then you must under no circumstances leave the alcohol.
+Politely refuse to deliver the item(s), say you are required by law to return the alcohol to the store and log a paid return delivery back to the store.

 Possible Signs of Intoxication: